Recursive projection-aggregation decoding of Reed-Muller codes: Decoding algorithm for general binary-input memoryless channels

 \section{Decoding algorithm for general binary-input memoryless channels}

 The decoding algorithm in the previous section only works for the BSC.
 In this section, we will present a natural extension of Algorithm~\ref{alg:highlvl} that works for any binary-input memoryless channels, and this new algorithm is based on LLRs (see \eqref{eq:defllr}).
 Similarly to Algorithm~\ref{alg:highlvl}, this new algorithm is also defined recursively, i.e., we first assume that we know how to decode $(r-1)$-th order Reed-Muller code, and then we use it to decode the $r$-th order Reed-Muller code.
-To begin with, we need to show how to decode the first order RM code efficiently.
-We will show that based on LLR, we can also use the Fast Hadamard Transform to implement the Maximum Likelihood (ML) decoder for general binary-input channels, and the complexity is $O(n\log n)$, as opposed to the naive implementation of the ML decoder, whose complexity is $O(n^2)$.
+To begin with, note that the soft-decision FHT decoder \cite{Be86} allows us to decode the first order RM code efficiently for general binary-input channels.
+The soft-decision FHT decoder is based on LLR, and the complexity is also $O(n\log n)$, the same as the hard-decision FHT decoder.